eigmax/Ziren/docs/src/dev/proof-aggregation.md

 In this example, multiple proofs proving the execution of a Fibonacci sequence for different values of `n` are combined into a single higher-level “aggregated” proof.
 This higher-level proof proves that the collection of all the other Fibonacci individual proofs are valid.

 Instead of verifying each proof one by one, a verifier only needs to check a single aggregated proof.
-The batching  of many small computations into a single proof reduces verification costs and enable applications such as block aggregation, where many transactions in a block can be proven with one single succinct proof.
+The batching  of many small computations into a single proof reduces verification costs and enables applications such as block aggregation, where many transactions in a block can be proven with one single succinct proof.

-The host generates individual proofs, the guest recursively verifies them, and the final outputted aggregation proof can be cheaply verified.
+The host generates individual proofs, the guest recursively verifies them, and the final output aggregated proof can be cheaply verified.

 The following is the guest program implementation in the example: